 Decades of studies from respected institutions have demonstrated significant impacts of porn consumption on individuals, relationships, and society.
 No Porn November is all about giving visibility to these facts and empowering individuals to choose to be porn-free.
 Learn more by clicking here.

 If you’re reading this, it’s probably because you or someone you know is participating in #RepTheMovement Day.

 Firstly, welcome to Fight the New Drug’s site!
 We’re glad you’re here!

-While sporting Fighter gear is awesome, today thousands of Fighters have agreed to rep this movement for real love all at the same time, and it’s more than just a photo op and a great chance to get views on an IG story.
+While wearing Fighter gear is great, today thousands of Fighters have agreed to rep this movement for real love all at the same time, and it’s more than just a photo op and a great chance to get views on an IG story.
 This day is all about collectively taking a stand against the normalization and acceptance of pornography and sexual exploitation in our society.
-And by repping, we’re actually making a huge, measurable impact on people’s lives and the world.
+And by repping, we’re making a huge impact on people’s lives and the world.